elchin-jafar/holbertonschool-shell/permissions/README.md

 6 - this file is about adding execute permission to the owner and group owner, and read permission to other users on file hello
-7 - this file is about giving execute permission to all 8 - this file is about giving no permission to owner and group members, but only for others
+7 - this file is about giving execute permission to all 8 - this file is about giving no permission to owner and group members, but only for others 9 - this file is about make permission like that -rwxr-x-wx